P4radise/ov-monitoring/README.md

 # SqsIntegration

-SQS integration is used to receive messages from Amazon Simple Queue Service (SQS).
-After receiving the message, integration removes it from the queue.
+Read messages from the AWS SQS and store to the OneVizion Trackors.

 ## Requirements
 - Python 3